 In addition to the fantastic line-ups, the great thing about Rock Fest is the location and how easy it is to get to.
 Can Zam has its own stop on Barcelona metro line L9 nord.

-It takes about 45 minutes to get to the festival site from the city centre.
+It takes about 45 minutes to get to the festival site from Barcelona city centre.
 The metro stop is directly in front of the entrance to the festival.
 You’ll see the stages and hear the music in the park below you as you leave the station.

 L9 nord connects to lines L1 and L5 at La Sagrera and I recommend that you chose a hotel near to one of the stops on these lines.

 The metro runs until 2 am on Friday night, all night long on Saturday night and until midnight on Sunday and weekdays.

 If you will returning to your hotel after these times, night buses N6, N8 and N8 connect Can Zam to the city centre.
 There are extra buses laid on during the festival including a special bus which runs from Can Zam to Plaça de les Glories, Plaça de Tetuan and Plaça de Catalunya.

 It takes 10 minutes to walk from the festival site to the bus stops.
 At peak times there are queues to get on the buses but it’s well organized and there are plenty of buses so you shouldn’t have to wait long.

 Alternatively a there is a taxi rank near to the N6 and N8 bus stops but, at peak times, the queues for the taxis are even longer than the queues for the buses!